1957–58 NCAA University Division men's basketball season: Informal championships

+Temple finished with a 4–0 record in head-to-head competition among the Philadelphia Big 5.

 Statistical leaders

 Polls

 The final top 20 from the AP and Coaches Polls.

 Post-season tournaments

 NCAA tournament

-Adolph Rupp's Kentucky Wildcats won their fourth National Championship by defeating the Seattle Chieftains 84–72 on March 22 at Freedom Hall in Louisville, Kentucky.
+Adolph Rupp's Kentucky Wildcats won their fourth National championship by defeating the Seattle Chieftains 84–72 on March 22 at Freedom Hall in Louisville, Kentucky.
 Seattle's Elgin Baylor led all tournament scorers and was named the tournament Most Outstanding Player.